zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

     .then(/* ... */)
     .then(response => {
       if (response === 'No quote to delete') {
-        messageDiv.textContent = 'No Darth Vadar quote to delete' } else {
+        messageDiv.textContent = 'No Darth Vader quote to delete' } else {
         window.location.reload(true)
       }